katyjayne/my-cat-website/README.md

 A demo with extension problems using [The Cat API](https://thecatapi.com/)

-## Live Demo
+## Live Demo Goals
-A high-level overview of where this demo is going:
+A high-level overview of what the live demo is going to cover:

 1. fetch a random cat pic from the API and display it
 2. re-fetch the cat pic without refreshing the browser